Zalasus/opendrakan/doc/net_protocol.md

 ### Global message (downlink, reliable)
 ```
 u32 channel_code;
+f64 real_time; // server time at which the message was sent
 u8  message_body[];  // size is to be derived from payload size field of the packet
 ```